ETS-Android3/UU2MAD-LibaryBookingApp/README.md

 Group Project.
 The purpose of the project was to develop an application which allows users of the Ulster University libary facilities to book a slot within the library before using it, while in the process, ensuring that the library does not risk becoming overcrowded, which can be dangerous right now with the ongoing COVID-19 pandemic.

-**See LibraryAppReport for the invidual report that I wrote and submitted as part of the assignment.**
+**See LibraryAppReport for the invidual report that I wrote and submitted as part of the assignment.**<br />
 See below for details on the application.

 # My personal contribution to the project: